ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 This section helps you:

-* provide additional fault tolerance for your Serve application
+* Provide additional fault tolerance for your Serve application
 * understand Serve's recovery procedures
 * simulate system errors in your Serve application